Editor’s note: This story was originally published on April 10, 2012. It was updated on May 5, 2025, with a new translation and minor edits.

-The introduction page of the April/May/June 1998 issue of Dutch blues magazine Block read, “Daarbij kwam het schokkende nieuws rond het overlijden van Lester Butler, een week na diens spirituele optreden in Ospel.” (“It came the shocking news about the death of Lester Butler, a week after his spiritual appearance in Ospel.”)
+The introduction page of the April/May/June 1998 issue of Dutch blues magazine Block read, “Daarbij kwam het schokkende nieuws rond het overlijden van Lester Butler, een week na diens spirituele optreden in Ospel.” (“Then came the shocking news of the death of Lester Butler, a week after his spiritual performance in Ospel.”)

 In memoriam: Lester Butler

-Besides Lester the brothers Jonny Ray Bartel and Dave Lee, drummer Bill Bateman played in it and the band was called The Blue Shadows.
-When Paul Size from Austin on bass guitar and switched Austin swapped Los Angeles for the band was complete and changed its name to The Red Devils.
-Butler wanted the old Chicago band sound, as in the music of Muddy and Wolf can be heard.
-That same year the band recorded with Mick Jagger a blues CD, which after much wrangling just as bootleg on the market.
-Johnny Cash recorded for Def American CD also never came from the vault.
-But the tone for success was put.
+In addition to Lester, the brothers Jonny Ray and Dave Lee Bartel and drummer Bill Bateman played in it and the band was called The Blue Shadows.
+When Paul Size from Austin switched from bass to guitar and exchanged Austin for Los Angeles, the band was complete and the name changed to The Red Devils.
+Butler wanted the old Chicago band sound, as can be heard on records by Muddy and Wolf.
+That same year, the band recorded a blues CD with Mick Jagger, which after much wrangling was only released as a bootleg.

-In ’93 the band toured extensively throughout Western Europe, she closed Moulin Blues and opened them Pinkpop.
-Exactly one year later the band, even after Billy Boy Arnold at North Sea ’94 had acted on her butt.
+In ’93, the band toured intensively through Western Europe, closed Moulin Blues and opened Pinkpop.
+Exactly one year later, the band, after having performed with Billy Boy Arnold at North Sea ’94, was on its last legs.
+Another mini-CD was released, recorded with guest musicians, and Lester played with a hastily assembled line-up — including Kid Ramos — at Bluesrock-Tegelen ’94.

-Lester Butler was 38, a year older than his idol Little Walter, and
+Lester Butler was 38, a year older than his great example Little Walter, and leaves behind a 6-year-old niece and two wonderful CDs.

 Thanks for this, very interesting as always.